 }

-This mapping is essential.
-Each key (e.g., address1) must contain the correct CSS selector for the corresponding input/select field in your checkout form.
+selectors — each key must contain the correct CSS selector for the corresponding input or select field in your checkout form.
 HubBox uses these selectors to populate the form when a pickup point is chosen.

-Defines what happens to the mapped address fields after a pickup point is selected, preventing the customer from manually overriding the pickup address. lock (disabling) is common.
+interactionPreventionAction — defines what happens to the mapped address fields after a pickup point is selected, preventing the customer from manually overriding the pickup address. "lock" (disabling the fields) is the most common setting.

 config: {